shift-happens-benchmark/icml-2022/docs/source/index.rst

 *ICML 2022 workshop*

+We aim to build a community-build benchmark suite for ImageNet models ...

 While the popularity of robustness benchmarks and new test datasets increased over the past years, the performance of computer vision models